ICRAR/plasma-leap/plasma-leap-receiver/ReadMe.md

 ## Summary

-plasma-leap-receiver is a container including the entire pipeline for leap calibrating using observations recieved observations by storing visibilities in an plasma in-memory data store then reading via leap-accelerate.
+plasma-leap-receiver is a container including the entire pipeline for leap calibration on recieved spead2 observations by storing visibilities in an plasma in-memory data store.

 ### Pipeline Diagram